Pump and dump: Park Financial Group and International Media Solutions, LLC

 Park Financial Group, Spear & Jackson, and International Media Solutions, LLC were involved in a pump-and-dump scheme where the price per share increased by $14.00 and over 100,000 shares were traded each day, netting Spear & Jackson around $3 million in profits.
-In 2005, Spear & Jackson and International Media Solutions were fined over $8 million, including its two executive officers, Kermit J. Silva and Yolanda Velazquez, each paying an additional $420,000 out of their personal accounts.
+In 2005, Spear & Jackson and International Media Solutions were fined over $8 million, and its two executive officers, Kermit J. Silva and Yolanda Velazquez, each paid an additional $420,000 out of their personal accounts.
 On December 5, 2007, Park and the company's president were ordered to pay over $113,000 in fines and penalties.

 Langbar International

 Started as Crown Corporation, Langbar International was the biggest pump-and-dump fraud on the Alternative Investment Market, part of the London Stock Exchange.
-The company was at one point valued greater than $1 billion, based on supposed bank deposits in Brazil which did not exist.
+The company was valued greater than $1 billion in 2005, based on supposed bank deposits in Brazil which did not exist.
 None of the chief conspirators were convicted, although their whereabouts are known.
 A patsy who made a negligent false statement about the assets was convicted and banned from being a director.
-The investors who lost as much as £100 million sued one of the fraudsters and recovered £30 million.
+The investors, who lost as much as £100 million, sued one of the fraudsters and recovered £30 million.